What Happens If You Paint Pressure Treated Wood Too Early

 wood referensi web image

 After the wood is pressure treated, it can be moist for quite a while.
-If you paint treated wood too soon the paint will not be able to properly adhere to the surface of the wood.
+To determine if your treated wood is paintable, drop some water on the surface of the board.
 The paint will mix with the moisture on the wood causing the paint to swell up, creating ugly bubbles.

 When Preparing To Paint Or Stain Any Timber, Whether It’s.